Generalizations of Edge Overlap to Weighted and Directed Networks

 For the first approach, the numerator can be written as $\sum^{N_{ij}}_{k=0} (W_{ik} + W_{jk})$, where $N_{ij}$ is again the number of common neighbors of nodes $i$ and $j$, and is distributed as in the unweighted \er random graph.
 Thus, the numerator is a sum of geometric random variables, where the number of summed variables is itself a random variable.
 Moreover, we must have $W_{ik} > 0$ and $W_{jk} >0 $ since a common neighbor of two nodes can only exist if both nodes are attached to the node in question (the common neighbor).
 To address this constraint, each of the random variables must first be transformed into zero-truncated geometric random variables, and their mean and variance altered correspondingly.
 We can now write weighted overlap as a random variable as in Eqn. \eqref{eq:weightedrv}.

-Now hierarchical models can be used to find the mean and variance of the numerator, and these results combined with the mean and variance values of the denominator can be used to derive the expressions in Eqs. \eqref{eq:wmean} and \eqref{eq:wvar} (for details, see Appendix A.2.):
+Hierarchical models can now be used to find the mean and variance of the numerator, and these results combined with the mean and variance values of the denominator can be used to derive the expressions in Eqs.
+(10) and (11) (see Appendix A.2 for details):